powersync-community/powersync-react-native-expo-background-sync/README.md

 ## Supabase and background sync

 The `SupabaseConnector` has been configured to override the default `fetch` function that the `@supabase/supabase-js` SDK uses.
-By default, the `fetch` function used does not work in the background [see here](https://github.com/facebook/react-native/issues/47437), so we need to override it with a something that works in the background, like `expo/fetch`.
+By default, the `fetch` function used does not work in the background ([see here](https://github.com/facebook/react-native/issues/47437)), so we need to override it with a something that works in the background, like `expo/fetch`.

 ```typescript
 this.client = createClient(AppConfig.supabaseUrl!, AppConfig.supabaseAnonKey!, {